hapefarts/hapefarts/README.md

 ## License

 <details>
-<summary>cowsay license</summary>
+<summary>hapesay license</summary>

 ```
 ==============
-cowsay License
+hapesay License
 ==============

-cowsay is distributed under the same licensing terms as Perl: the
+hapesay is distributed under the same licensing terms as Perl: the
 Artistic License or the GNU General Public License.
 If you don't
 want to track down these licenses and read them for yourself, use
 the parts that I'd prefer: